Holindauer/TensorGo/README.md

             var A *Tensor = Range_Tensor([]int{3, 3}) // <--- Creates a 2D 3x3 Tensor filled with values from 0 to 8
             var B *Tensor = Range_Tensor([]int{3, 1}) // <--- Creates a 2D 3x1 Tensor filled with values from 0 to 2
             var C *Tensor = Gaussian_Elimination(A, B)// <--- Creates a 2D 3x1 Tensor

+### Gauss_Jordan_Elimination()
+The Gauss_Jordan_Elimination() function accepts two 2D Tensor structs representing the coefficient matrix and the constant vector of a linear system of equations.
+It returns a pointer to a new Tensor struct that is the solution vector of the linear system of equations.
+The coefficient matrix must be square and the constant vector must have the same number of rows as the coefficient matrix.
+The function uses Gauss Jordan Elimination with partial pivoting to solve the linear system of equations.

+            var A *Tensor = Range_Tensor([]int{3, 3}) // <--- Creates a 2D 3x3 Tensor filled with values from 0 to 8
+            var B *Tensor = Range_Tensor([]int{3, 1}) // <--- Creates a 2D 3x1 Tensor filled with values from 0 to 2
+            var C *Tensor = Gauss_Jordan_Elimination(A, B)// <--- Creates a 2D 3x1 Tensor

 -----------------------------------------------------------------------------------------------------